 Just to give some idea on the bids, a sercestes was around ¼ of a denarius.
 The highest bid is therefore 100 denarii.
 If anyone knows what that might buy you in late Republican Rome (I’m working on the idea that it’s that Crassus) I’d be grateful.

-It wasn’t always modern-day folk travelling back in time, in 1977 Julius Caesar invaded America and only one man could help.
+It wasn’t always modern-day folk travelling back in time, sometimes it was the reverse.
+In 1977 Julius Caesar invaded America and only one man could help.
 Step forward Captain America.
-Except this wasn’t a story, it was an advert, in the mid to late 70s comics started advertising with all the subtlety of a flying shield.
-In this instance Caesar is won over by the creamed filling of a twinkie, if only Vercingetorix had known his weakness.
+Except this wasn’t a story, it was an advert.
+In the mid to late 70s comics started advertising with all the subtlety of a flying shield.
+In this instance Caesar is won over by the creamed filling of a twinkie.
+If only Vercingetorix had known his weakness.

 Caesar: “Give these twinkies up!?
 Over my repeatedly stabbed corpse…”